• Skip to main content

 Final Thoughts

-Or look at the photograph of the side of a building by André Kertész where you recognize that it is a building but you have no reason to focus on the building because the frame is rich with geometric shapes creating a strong photographic structure for you to enjoy.
-A photograph can have abstract qualities as well as be read in different ways.
+Or look at the photograph of the side of a building by André Kertész where you recognize that it is a building.
+But you have no reason to focus on the building because the frame is rich with geometric shapes creating a strong photographic structure for you to enjoy.
+A photograph can have abstract qualities or can be read in different ways.

 I have presented my framework for creating abstract photographs for you to consider.
-I also use the same framework when I view abstract works by other photographers.
-You may or may not find this framework useful to you in your work, or in understanding abstract photography.
+I also use the same framework when I look at abstract works by other photographers.
+You may or may not find this framework useful in your work, or in understanding abstract photography.
 Whatever you may think, we will benefit from your input in the comments that I believe generally enrich my posts.

 Now, it’s your turn!
 Take some abstract photographs, and share your thoughts in the comments.